desmond27/DigitForumBot/README.md

 Some future enhancements that need to be implemented:

 * Add support for deactivating in a chat.
+* Add support for additional updates from the forum such as user updates.
 * Generalize the bot to work with any Xenforo based forum.
-* Add support for additional updates such as user updates.
+* Make the executable configurable to accept properties from a properties file outside the JAR or from arguments or from environment variables.
+* Decouple the parser from the bot.